The Really Complicated Technical SEO Infrastructure Issues – SMX Advanced

 On different ccTLDs, duplicate content shouldn’t be a problem. (e.g., Two English versions (.com/.co.uk) are okay but even more customizations are better for users.)

 Your site won’t automatically rank.
 You need to be smart as possible as the technical details and make sure to add value to the users.

 Jonathon is up next!
 He’s a friend of the blog!
 He got his start in the Peace Corps and that made him a team player.
 We’re too focused on being rock stars.
 He’s not a rock star, he sucks as a rock star.
 He would rather be part of an agile, awesome team.
-He’s going to talk about agile development.
+For his technical SEO topic, he’s going to talk about agile development.

 To solve his duplicate content issue, REI canonicalized their results pages to just the first page (of say 20 total pages).
 In order to deal with the fact that there is then 19 more pages that don’t get crawled, they have developed faceted navigation that they directed Google not to ignore.
 They have seen indexing jump and a 96% decrease in duplicate content.
 They also improved their page load time and site performance which upped their crawl performance.